If you’ve ever searched for how to make money online, you’ve probably come across the idea of blogging for money.

 Think of it like renting a little piece of internet to put your website on.

-I have experience with three hosts: Bluehost, WebHostingHub and SiteGround.
+I have experience with several different hosts, including Bluehost, WebHostingHub and SiteGround.

-My site speed is faster on SiteGround, their support team answers you straight away, they have almost no downtime, and they are simple to use.
+My site speed got a lot faster on SiteGround.
+Their support team answers you straight away, should you ever need them (I never had to wait more than a minute on live chat).
+They have almost no downtime, and they are simple to use.

 SiteGround have a one-click website installer which is very easy even for complete beginners.

-Also, SiteGround offers free https which will be a requirement for all websites in future and helps you do better in Google searches.
+Also, SiteGround offers a free https security certificate which will be a requirement for all websites in future and helps you do better in Google searches.
 Don’t worry about that too much if you’re a beginner, but trust me, you’ll be grateful further down the line!

 What about free blogging platforms?

-Why do I have to pay?
+So you might be wondering, why do I have to pay at all?
 Aren’t there free blogging sites?

 Yes, there are sites that let you have a blog for free.
 However, these are really designed for personal blogs – the sort that you write as a diary and only ever expect your friends to read.